 This Commons Library briefing provides an overview of how places are allocated at state-funded mainstream schools in England, .
 It covers appeals, and other options for parents and carers unhappy with their child's allocated school.
 Updated for primary national offer day in April 2017.Jump to full report >>

-Children in England can take up a full-time school place in a reception class in the September following their fourth birthday, but there is no requirement for them to be in full-time education until the start of the school term following their fifth birthday.
+Children in England can take up a full-time school place in the Autumn term following their fourth birthday, but there is no requirement for them to be in education until the start of the school term following their fifth birthday.

 Many children start secondary school in the September following their eleventh birthday, but in some areas state-funded schooling is arranged differently, with intakes and transfers at different ages.

-Parents and carers in England can express preferences for particular schools; there’s no absolute right to choose a particular school, but if a school is undersubscribed – i.e., has fewer applicants than there are places available - any child that applies must usually be offered a place.
+Parents and carers in England can express preferences for particular schools; there’s no absolute right to choose a particular school, if that school is oversubscribed - i.e., it has more applicants than places available.

-Parents who are refused a place at a particular school have a right to appeal.
+Parents who are refused a place for their child at a particular school have a right of appeal.
 Other options include remaining on waiting lists, joining the waiting lists of schools not originally applied for, or arranging other provision – e.g., home schooling.

 Local authorities, voluntary agencies and charities can provide advice and guidance to parents about applying for state-funded schools.

 There can be differences in admission processes and the criteria used from school to school and area to area; this note is intended as a general guide only and parents should consult their home local authority for local information.